 Since new physical boundaries will be set in many offices in coming weeks, this could be a good time to initiate conversations about time-site boundaries, too.
 If you have realized that you can’t work effectively from home, you should ask to be among the first workplace returnees.
 If you need to remain working at home, ask your boss for a list of deliverables or indicators that prove you can perform your job well in a virtual setting.
 If those indicators are met within a designated time frame, an otherwise-reluctant boss might allow you to continue working from home for a longer period of time.

 Boundary-setting and its role in mitigating the scarcity effect is a recurring theme in our Transforming Success® program.
 We’re excited to announce a new virtual version of our Transforming Success® program that launches in early 2021.
 Until now, Transforming Success® has only been available to participants through company-based programs.
 We’re happy to extend the opportunity for participation to individuals (including those whose companies may choose to cover the cost).
-To be notified when registration opens for this new program, join our Transforming Success® Virtual distribution list at https://mcdonaldgraham.activehosted.com/f/34.
+To learn more about our Transforming Success® Virtual program, click here.